m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 on user commands.

-For the lab we will use Arduino IDE: https://www.arduino.cc/en/Main/Software The IDE is already avaialble from the provided VM and installed in the folder arduinoIDE, and should be start by executing the script _/.arduinoIDE/arduino_
+For the lab we will use Arduino IDE: https://www.arduino.cc/en/Main/Software The IDE is already avaialble from the provided VM and installed in the folder arduino IDE, and should be start by executing the script _/.arduinoIDE/arduino_

 Please do the following: